Once a project has loaded, under the project pane you will find the dictionary for the loaded project. In Infotools Harmoni this is the Project Tree.

 Green Icons

-The variable and responses within it are common in all sources.
+A green icon indicates that the variable and responses within are common in all sources.

-In this example, the axis “Length Of Visit” is common to the first source and second source, as the axis is green, both sources are orange in the panel.
+In this example, the axis “Length Of Visit” is common to the first and second sources, as the axis is green.
+Both source names are orange on the left side panel.

 Blue Icons